hansenjohnson/website/content/projects/data-visualization.md

 date = "2016-04-20T00:00:00"

 title = "Data visualization"
 subtitle = "I often create interactive visualizations to explore and understand data.
-These examples are all built in [Shiny](https://shiny.rstudio.com/), and (most) are hosted on our [lab's shiny server](https://leviathan.ocean.dal.ca)."
+These examples are built in [Shiny](https://shiny.rstudio.com/)."

 # Order that this section will appear in.
 weight = 25